FTC Hearing #7: The Competition and Consumer Protection Issues of Algorithms, Artificial Intelligence, and Predictive Analytics

 Senior Researcher at Microsoft Research

-Jennifer Wortman Vaughan is a senior researcher at Microsoft Research, specializing in machine learning and algorithmic fairness.
+Jennifer Wortman Vaughan is a Senior Researcher at Microsoft Research, focusing on machine learning and algorithmic fairness.

 Jeremy Gillula